WerWolv/ImHex/README.md

 - Thanks to aquynh for [capstone](https://github.com/aquynh/capstone) which is the base of the disassembly window
 - Thanks to vitaut for their [libfmt](https://github.com/fmtlib/fmt) library which makes formatting and logging so much better
 - Thanks to rxi for [microtar](https://github.com/rxi/microtar) used for extracting downloaded store assets
+- Thanks to btzy for [nativefiledialog-extended](https://github.com/btzy/nativefiledialog-extended)
+- Thanks to danyspin97 for [xdgpp](https://sr.ht/~danyspin97/xdgpp)
+- Thanks to all other groups and organizations whose libraries are used in ImHex